Penguin poop spotted from space reveals hidden colonies

 Scientists used images from Europe's Sentinel-2 satellite mission to look for smudges on the ice that indicated large amounts of guano, or penguin poop.
 The majestic emperor penguin breeds in remote areas where temperatures can drop as low as minus 50 degrees Celsius (minus 58 degrees Fahrenheit).
 Researchers have long relied on aerial photographs and satellites to spot colonies of the flightless marine birds.

-Peter Fretwell, a British Antarctic Survey geographer and the study's lead author, called the latest count “good news” but noted that the newly spotted colonies were small. "(They) only take the overall population count up by 5-10 per cent to just over half a million penguins or around 265,500–278,500 breeding pairs,” he said.
+Peter Fretwell, a British Antarctic Survey geographer and the study's lead author, called the latest count "good news" but noted that the newly spotted colonies were small. "(They) only take the overall population count up by 5-10% to just over half a million penguins or around 265,500 – 278,500 breeding pairs," he said.

 Emperor penguins are vulnerable to the loss of sea ice predicted to occur because of man-made global warming.
-Some researchers suggest the number of colonies could drop by more than 30 per cent by the end of the century.
+Some researchers suggest the number of colonies could drop by more than 30% by the end of the century.
 Some of the newly discovered colonies are located far offshore, on sea ice that has formed around grounded icebergs and which is particularly at risk of disappearing.

 - READ MORE ON: